Practical reference

 1

-Focus: career flow and mobility
+Focus: career movement and helpful connections

 2 Black